AbdullahSheriff/GeneralRelativity/README.md

 - 👋 Hi, I’m @AbdullahSheriff
-- 👀 I’m interested in Physics and astronomy
+- 👀 I’m interested in Physics and Astronomy
 - 📫 How to reach me abdullah.sheriff@mail.utoronto.ca

 <!---